Who's Caring for the Breast Cancer Caregiver?

 - Manage stress in a productive way—exercising, talking to someone, etc.

 - Talk about the future in a hopeful way.

 - Give yourself permission to feel the emotions associated with your loved one’s illness.

 - Take advantage of resources available for caregivers, such as support groups, online information, etc.

 - You don’t have to do everything yourself.
-Ask for help or accept help when it is offered.
+Ask for help; accept help when it is offered.

-- Allow yourself to keep doing the hobbies you love.
+- Allow yourself to continue doing the hobbies you love.